NileshKharade1222/crud-operation-using-springboot/README.md

-*Customer CRUD Application 🛠️ Welcome to the Customer CRUD Application!
-This project is designed to manage customer information through a simple yet powerful RESTful API built using Spring Boot.
-Features🚀: 1)Create Customer: Add new customers with essential details.
-2)Update Customer: Modify existing customer information by phone number .
-3)Retrieve Customers: Fetch all customers or a specific customer by phone number.
-4)Delete Customer: Remove a customer from the database using their phone number.
-5)Customer Login: Authenticate customers with phone number and email.
+*Student Management System CRUD Application 🛠️ Welcome to the Student Management System CRUD Application!
+This project is designed to manage student information through a simple yet powerful RESTful API built using Spring Boot.
+Features🚀: 1)Create Student: Add new Student with essential details.
+2)Update Student: Modify existing Student information by ID.
+3)Delete Student: Remove a Student from the database using their ID.

 *Technologies Used💻: 1)Spring Boot: For building the RESTful API.
 2)Spring Data JPA: For database interaction.
 3)Mysql Database: As an in-memory database for quick setup and testing.
-4)Lombok: To reduce boilerplate code for model classes.

 Prerequisites 📡: 1)Java 11 or higher 2)Maven 3)Postman (for API testing)